U.N. warns Israel over asylum-seeker detentions

 Eritrean asylum seekers: Caught between jail and death

 [jqdial code=”dial6b0ca14d1a”] Eritrean_arrest[/jqdial] This is the story of Philmon Razena, a 25-year-old Eritrean asylum seeker.
 Like the other tens of thousands of others, Philmon lives under constant threat of being jailed or deported by the Israeli authorities, while also being closely monitored by the Eritrean government, which terrifies Eritreans whether they are in Israel or elsewhere.
-Over the past month, asylum seekers from different countries take matters into their own hands, from civil disobedience to silent demonstrations on the streets of Tel Aviv, and culminating in an indefinite general strike to protest Israel’s asylum policies.
+Over the past month, asylum seekers from different countries take matters into their own hands, from civil disobedience to silent demonstrations on the streets of Tel Aviv, and culminating in an to protest Israel’s asylum policies.
 This is their story, too.

 By Philmon Razena